wberndt/savetv-dl/README.md

 # savetv-dl

-This is a small node.js based tool for downloading your https://save.tv/ video collection.
+This ~~is~~ was a small node.js based tool for downloading your https://save.tv/ video collection.

+:exclamation:
+**Please note that this tool doesn't work anymore, as save.tv changed their website-structure in the past and may now offer a real API.
+I don't use their service anymore, so this repository is for historical reasons only.**

 ## Installation